 Think about Robert Kiyosaki, whose originally self-published book, Rich Dad, Poor Dad, went on to be a 6-year NYT bestseller.
 Or Lisa Genova, who initially self-published Still Alice, which became an Oscar-winning film.
-Most respectably, is Beatrix Potter, who wrote the iconic story of The Tale of Peter Rabbit.
+Most respectable, is Beatrix Potter, who wrote the iconic story of The Tale of Peter Rabbit.
 After experiencing adversity in the publishing industry during the early 1900s, Potter decided to publish the book herself.

-Publish a Book Your Way with Our Galaxy Publishing
+Benefits of Self-Publishing with Our Galaxy Publishing

 When self-publishing a book and seeking guidance, services, and support, it’s important you’re working with a team who values your creative control and intellectual property.
 When publishing for the first time, it can be overwhelming to try and understand how various business models work in the industry.
 Many times, authors can fall victim to working with publishers who force them to surrender creative control while paying way too much money out of pocket just to share royalties with a vanity press that doesn’t care about their work.